-- Determine if your dog is really experiencing food boredom.
-Does he go to the bowl to eat, but leaves once he sees or smells the food?
-Does he try to nose food out of the bowl, eat halfheartedly, then ask for something else?
-Is he behaving normally otherwise (and not showing other signs of being sick)?
-If yes, then he may be getting bored.
+- Determine if your dog is really experiencing food boredom.Do they go to the bowl to eat, but leave once they see or smell the food?
+Do they try to nose food out of the bowl, eat half-heartedly, then ask for something else?
+Are they behaving normally otherwise (and not showing other signs of being sick)?
+If yes, then your dog may be getting bored.

 Still having trouble?
 Try these tips:

 - Don’t immediately give your dog a new bowl of food after they reject their current food.
 Doing this will tell your dog that he's in control of what they eat, not you.
 Instead, remove the rejected bowl and wait at least an hour (or until their next meal) before offering a new food.
 Avoid feeding treats or table scraps in the meantime.

 - Pay attention to your dog's water consumption, especially during hot months.
 If your dog drinks a lot of water, they may not want to eat right away.
 Try giving your dog about 20 minutes after drinking water before feeding them.